nrfconnect/sdk-nrf/scripts/west_commands/sbom/README.rst

   This detector is optional because it is significantly slower than the others.

-* ``external-file`` - search for license information in an external file.
+* ``external-file`` - Search for license information in an external file.
 Enabled by default.

   The external file has the following properties: